-weaver in the Rock River Woolen Mills and joined the
+Janesville, Wisconsin, and worked as a weaver in the Rock River Woolen Mills.
+At some point, he joined the

 Wisconsin National Guard.

-In November, 1940, the tank company was sent to Fort Knox for training as A Company, 192nd Tank Battalion.
+On November 28, 1940, the tank company was sent to Fort Knox for training as A Company, 192nd Tank Battalion.
 It was there that Gilbert learned the necessary skills of a company clerk and became one of the clerks for A Company.
 It was his job to distribute the company's mail each day.
-While training at Ft, he became engaged to Devota Buggs sister of Wayne Buggs, of A Company.
+While training there, he became engaged to Devota Buggs the sister of Wayne Buggs of A Company.

-Almost a year after arriving in Kentucky, his battalion, the 192nd Tank Battalion, was sent to Louisiana to take part in maneuvers.
+Almost a year after arriving in Kentucky, his battalion, the 192nd Tank Battalion, was sent to Louisiana to take part in maneuvers from September 1 through 30.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
-Knox, the battalion remained at Camp Polk.
+Knox, the battalion was ordered to Camp Polk, Louisiana.
 None of the members had any idea why they were being kept there.